 Open to Friends and non-Friends.

-12) Christian Peacemaker Teams (CPT)
+Community Peacemaker Teams (CPT)

-Co-founded by Friends United Meeting, CPT practices faith-based, active peacemaking grounded in the transforming power of Gospel nonviolence.
+Co-founded by Friends United Meeting, CPT practices faith-based, active peacemaking grounded in the transforming power of nonviolence.
 Short-term delegations or longer-term presence around the world in areas of crisis.
 Applicants must be at least 21 and have experience in nonviolent direct action.
 Stipends are offered for some types of service.

 Open to Friends and non-Friends.

-13) Peace Brigades International (PBI)
+Peace Brigades International (PBI)

 Founded with significant inputs from Friend Murray Thomson and other Quakers, PBI places volunteers in communities where support and protective accompaniment is requested by local human rights defenders.
 PBI volunteers report to the outside world a balanced analysis of the situation witnessed on the ground.
 Expenses are fully covered and volunteers get a small stipend.
 PBI prefers volunteers to be over the age of 25 and able to make a minimum commitment of staying in the country for a year.